rasteric/z3s5-lisp/docs/reference/reference.md

 ## Databases {#db}

 These functions allow for Sqlite3 database access.
 The module needs to be enabled with the "db" build tag.
+It also provides access to key-value databases with prefix 'kvdb and the automated remember-recall system, both of which are implemented in Z3S5 Lisp on top of the 'db module.
+To use the remember system, it needs to be initialized first by calling `(init-remember)`.

 ### `db.blob` : procedure/2